Remote Tournament Sign-Up

 Bounty Challenge Rules

 The BOUNTY CHALLENGE (optional) – For all regular 7:00 PM start time events we will have the BOUNTY CHALLENGE.
-All teams will be placed in A random drawing to determine the Bounty for that nights event.
+You must enter the bounty at the time of your signup.
+There are no refunds for the bounty.
+All teams will be placed in a random drawing to determine the Bounty for that nights event.
 The drawing will take place within 15 minutes after start of the tournament.
-It will be held live in messenger chat.
-If you knock The bounty person or team selected out of the event (beat them in the losers side) You or your team will receive THE BOUNTY’S pot for that tournament (if you selected to join the BOUNTY CHALLENGE).
+If you knock the bounty person or team selected out of the event (beat them in the losers side) You or your team will receive THE BOUNTY’S pot for that tournament (if you selected to join the BOUNTY CHALLENGE).
 This pot will be 100% of the money collected from teams that get in the BOUNTY CHALLENGE for that night (minus admin fee of $2.00 per screen entry).
-If you or your team is selected as the bounty and you win the tournament you will receive THE BOUNTY’s pot for that event (if you selected to join the Bounty Challenge). $12 Singles $22 Doubles
+If you or your team is selected as the bounty and you win the tournament you will receive THE BOUNTY’s pot for that event (if you selected to join the Bounty Challenge).
+When the bounty reaches $400 or more, it will be split into two equal bounties.
+These bounties will be drawn from the total number of teams.
+A team can be drawn twice.
+The team that knocks out either of the bounty teams (if entered in the bounty) will receive that half of the bounty.
+A team can win both bounties if they knock out both teams.
+If drawn as the bounty, (if entered in the bounty) that team can win the other bounty by knocking the other team out of the tournament and can win their bounty if they win the tournament as well. $12 Singles $22 Doubles